tarnjitk/food-bank/README.md

 * This project is based on a basecamp site.
 If you’re not already connected to it and want to contribute, please contact [Peter](http://www.meetup.com/DataforGood-Ottawa/members/130946522/) and tell him what you’d like to work on and we’ll get you set up.

 # Files
+* An introduction to the dataset in R is in the `/docs` folder
 * Code to import the datasets (e.g. OFB dataset, agency details, religious holidays, etc.) is in the `/setup code` folder
-* Code that does the analytic work is in the `/analysis` folder
+* Code that does some analytic work on the data is in the `/SAS` folder